 Service design is a specific design-perspective which is both user- and provider-centered: the needs and capabilities of end-users and providers are two starting points for the design process, each representing important concerns of clients: to fulfil needs and to support learning processes and capability development.
 Design solutions can be quite complex: rather than designing a single object for a single target group of users, different stakeholders and new technologies are combined to develop solutions that are dispersed over time and space.
 In order to work collaboratively with these different stakeholders (users, clients, designers, developers and other parties), designers are increasingly becoming the 'facilitators' of innovation processes.

-Earlier IDE Master Classes on Service Design focused on getting acquainted with the service design developments and some of the tools of user centred ideation and implementation.
-The Master Class in 2017 extends on this in two ways.
+The Master Class in 2017 extended on this in two ways.
 First, we look at tools that help us pay attention to the relation between users and service providers.
 Second, to consider how service design is a strategic design activity that also represents a need among clients to enhance their capability to co-create and co-produce services with a broad range of stakeholders.

 - learn techniques (like journey mapping) to design new service propositions while focusing on the experiences of users and providers;